 Radiology is an invaluable tool in assessing animals with all types of diseases.
 Our digital radiology equipment provides us with a quick and accurate method of diagnosing problems, while minimizing exposure to radiation.
 Most patients won’t need any sedation, and results can be discussed at the time of your appointment.
 At this time, the Animal Clinic does not offer dental X-rays.

 The Animal Clinic bundles services into affordable packages.
-Compared to à la carte pricing, our canine packages offer savings of up to $37.
 We offer packages for kittens and adult cats.

 Kitten Care Package

 Feline Gold Package